KMDLabs/trollbox/README.md

 ```

 ## Tutorial
-These examples will use STAKEDW1, but this will work on any chain with oracles contract activated.
+These examples will use CFEK, but this will work on any chain with oracles contract activated.

 Clone this repo
 ```shell